ericwallen/express-auth-postgres-json-web-token/README.md

 <div class="command-line">email: women@kickass.com
 password: password</div>

-### Captian America
+### Captain America

 <div class="command-line">email: yeah@merica.com
 password: password</div>

 # Heroku Deploy Instructions

-### Heroku has become known to developers as a popular place to deploy full stack apps so we show you how to that however, you can deploy this whever you feel comfotable.
+### Heroku has become known to developers as a popular place to deploy full stack apps so we show you how to that however, you can deploy this whenever you feel comfortable.

 ## Step 1 - Create a Heroku account and login